Where to eat tacos in Oregon's Mid-Willamette Valley

 313 NE 3rd St, McMinnville, Oregon 97128

-This buzzy sit-down restaurant in the heart of historic McMinnville loads rectangular plates with three handmade tortillas overflowing with a choice of seven different fillings and dressed with shaved cabbage, dime-thin radish slices, a drizzle of chipotle aioli and a shower of cotija cheese.
+Bring your appetite to Pura Vida Cocina & Arte!
+It's a buzzy sit-down restaurant in the heart of historic McMinnville loads rectangular plates with three handmade tortillas overflowing with a choice of seven different fillings and dressed with shaved cabbage, dime-thin radish slices, a drizzle of chipotle aioli and a shower of cotija cheese.
 Pickled red onions glisten like rubies alongside.
 House favorites include barbacoa, a tender stew of beef slowly braised in fragrant spices.
 Crispy pork belly and sautéed shrimp are other favorites, and a vegetarian taco satisfies meatless appetites.
 Fresh-squeezed juices enliven mojitos and margaritas—try the tart and gorgeous blood orange margarita.
 Local Latin cider (Tamarindo!
-Jamaica!) from La Familia Cider and beer from Xicha Brewing round out the bar menu.
+Jamaica!) from La Familia Cider and beer from Xicha Brewing.

 834 N Main St, Independence, Oregon 97351